Skip to main content

 Mr. Peter Woods

 That describes pretty much what it is like.
 If we were talking about different viewpoints on something like rewetting, we have a job to do.
 The only way we can bring climate change into programmes as an argument or a subject is to engage with different aspects of it.
-I suspect, but I have no numbers on this, that the vast majority of people probably think that actions is needed in respect of climate change.
+I suspect, but I have no numbers on this, that the vast majority of people probably think that actions are needed in respect of climate change.
 However, it is about how it is done and the cost to people.
 I am also thinking about the people we do not reach.
 I sometimes think that we are largely speaking to the converted.
 It is about people who are probably looking at the big climate issue of how to heat their houses in these times.
 We consider all aspects of this but if we are not reflecting the other side of an argument and if we are saying it does not exist, we are not doing our job.
 That is why we are here.
 We are here to reflect the country in as wide a sense as possible.

 I have two questions.
 First, on the issue of the expert and the broadcaster on an individual show, how has RTÉ responded in the area of research capacity or training for individual broadcasters or the team?
 It is a very technical area.
 We are doing things in this country we have never done before.
 There are new ideas and concepts in terms of climate research capacity and training that has gone into preparing for programmes.
 Second, when it comes to the selection of contributors, do they consider, for example, the nature of their vested interests or whether they have been funded by the fossil fuel industry?
 Is it made explicit?
 Do they do that sort of due diligence?
-If a conflict of interest, or at least a vested interest is found, does RTÉ ensure it is made public?
+If a conflict of interest, or at least a vested interest, is found, does RTÉ ensure it is made public?

 Mr. Peter Woods